 Soon after, we all underwent Bishop’s interviews.
 I found myself in the bishop’s office, being asked about the things in the film.
 When I hesitated because I wasn’t really sure what those things actually were, he explained.
 Everything.

 I had figured out masturbation somewhere around the age of 8, and did it pretty regularly.
 Other than understanding it was meant to be private, it had never occurred to me that there was anything wrong with what I was doing.

 I felt deeply ashamed.
 How could God forgive me?

 But here was the bishop.
 I trusted him.
 He would help me know what to do.
 It was mortifying, but I told him what I had done.

-He was certainly surprised.
-I was maybe 13 or 14 years old.
-As an adult, I have to wonder if he had many girls of that age admit to masturbation.
+For a moment, he seemed stunned.
+I recall him blinking in silent surprise.
 Maybe it was something he only expected from the boys.
-In any case, he scolded me severely, telling me I should be ashamed of myself.
+In any case, he recovered his composure and scolded me severely, pointing his finger and telling me I should be ashamed.
 I sat in silent, humiliated tears.

 Even after all of that, I struggled hard against the temptation.
 I would abstain for weeks, but would inevitably slip up.
 I never admitted to doing it again, even though I was asked at nearly every interview.

 I was a terrible person.

 Of course, knowing I was lying to the bishop made me feel even worse.
 I tried to pray for forgiveness, but I knew it wasn’t enough.
 The only real way to be forgiven was to confess.
 Sometimes, I would try to work up the courage to tell the truth, but I would always chicken out at the end, lie quietly to the Bishop and continue feeling miserable and worthless.